kwand001/pokegle/README.md

 And, rest assured that this site will be updated when stats are changed and new pokémon are added!

-Please let me know if there are any features you would like to see added, or if you encounter any incorrect information!
+Please let me know if there are any features you would like to see added, or if you encounter any issues or incorrect information.

 Enjoy using Pokégle!

 # Current Known Issues: